4 years full-time (plus optional placement year)

 Your communication skills will be complemented by investigations into the science and structure of language through a range of linguistics modules.
 The course has flexibility in terms of how much German, Italian and linguistics content you study over the four years.
 By the end of your studies, you will be equipped for a range of professional roles that call for expertise in language, linguistics and culture.

 We had the second highest proportion of world-leading linguistics research in the UK (REF 2014).
-We are in the top 100 for Linguistics (QS World Rankings by Subject 2019).
+We are in the world top 100 for Linguistics (QS World Rankings by Subject 2020).

 We have 91% overall satisfaction for Italian.
 We have 100% satisfaction for learning community for Italian and 98% for learning opportunities for German from our student responses to the National Student Survey (NSS 2019).